KMKfw/kmk_firmware/boards/nullbitsco/tidbit/README.md

 Keyboard mapping for the [nullbits tidbit](https://nullbits.co/tidbit/).

-Copy `kb.py` and `main.py` to your top level circuitpython folder beside the kmk folder.
+Copy `kb.py` and `main.py` to your top level CircuitPython folder beside the kmk folder.
 Edit the key mapping in `main.py` to match your build, for example the number and location of encoders and double-size keys.